flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/performance.md

 **Runway Slope**

 - This is the gradient of the runway in the direction of takeoff.
 It will be automatically entered after entering the runway number.
-It can also be determined or checked from the airport 10-9 chart, but requires a little calculation, as shown in the examples in [Advanced Takeoff Calculator Guide](../../../pilots-corner/advanced-guides/flight-planning/takeoff-perf-calc.md).
+It can also be determined or checked from the airport 10-9 chart, but requires a little calculation from the data present on Jeppesen charts, as shown in the examples in [Advanced Takeoff Calculator Guide](../../..
+  /pilots-corner/advanced-guides/flight-planning/takeoff-perf-calc.md).
 A negative slope is downhill, while a positive slope is uphill.

 **Runway Condition**